KiiPlatform/ebisu/README.md

 You can use this module to parse json encoded string or you can choose other 3rd party libraries.

 For more details, please refer to [./jkii/README.md](./jkii/README.md)

+## API references

+Details of API are available in [API references](https://kiiplatform.github.io/ebisu/).